SimonHayter/devbuddy-twitter-feed/readme.txt

 **exclude_replies (string)**: `yes` or `no`; *default*: `no`
 > The option of whether or not to keep replies out of the feed displayed.
 Go with `no` to keep replies in, `yes` to take them out.
 NOTE: Twitter removes replies only after it retrieves the number of tweets you request.
 Thus if you choose 10, and out of that 10 6 are replies, only 4 tweets will be displayed.

+**relative_times (string)**: `yes` or `no`; *default*: `yes`
+> The option of whether or not to display times as relative to when they were posted or as absolute times.
+As an example, a relative time would be "10 mins ago", while an absolute time would be "17:38, Tue".
+An absolute time is useful where feeds are being cached.

 **show_images (string)**: `yes` or `no`; *default*: `no`
 > The option of whether or not to display embedded images within the rendered feed.
 The caching of images is left to the browser to handle.